-UniCredit participated in the 2019 stress test conducted by the ECB, the "Sensitivity analysis of Liquidity Risk - Stress Test 2019" (LiST 2019), which is an analysis based on idiosyncratic liquidity shocks with no macroeconomic scenario nor market risk shocks.
+UniCredit participated in the 2019 stress test conducted by the ECB, the "Sensitivity analysis of Liquidity Risk - Stress Test 2019" (LiST 2019), which was an analysis based on idiosyncratic liquidity shocks with no macroeconomic scenario nor market risk shocks.
 The outcome has been included into the SREP 2019.
 The sensitivity analysis also aimed to integrate the ECB SREP analyses with respect to banks' ILAAP and to deep-dive on certain aspects of their liquidity risk management, such as the ability to mobilize collateral and impediments to collateral flows.
 No individual results have been published by the ECB.

 It should be noted that if UniCredit participates in a new stress test, it may face a potential increase in minimum capital requirements, in the event that the Group is identified as vulnerable to the stress scenarios designed by the supervisory authorities.
-In this context, it should be noted that UniCredit was participating in the 2020 EBA EU-wide Stress Test, coordinated by the EBA together with the ECB, the European Systemic Risk Board and the competent national authorities.
-However, on 12 March 2020, EBA postponed, for all the banks involved, the exercise to 2021 in order to mitigate the impact of COVID-19 and allow banks to focus on ordinary operations.
-During the month of May 2020, EBA performed an additional EU-wide transparency exercise to provide updated information on banks' exposures and asset quality to financial operators; EBA published the results in the beginning of June.
+In this context, it should be noted that UniCredit is participating in the 2021 EBA EU-wide Stress Test, coordinated by the EBA together with the ECB, the European Systemic Risk Board and the competent national authorities, originally planned for 2020 but postponed in order to reduce the operational burden in the COVID-19 context.
+The results for the individual banks will be published at the end of July 2021.

+During the fourth quarter of 2020, EBA performed an additional EU-wide transparency exercise to provide updated information as of June 2020 on banks' exposures and asset quality to financial operators; EBA published the results in the beginning of December 2020.